madgen/madgen.github.io/posts/2019-10-03-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 ## Acknowledgements

-I'd like to thank Dr Dominic Orchard and Lex van der Stoep for their comments.
+I'd like to thank Dr Dominic Orchard and Lex van der Stoep for their comments on the drafts of this post and I appreciate Vilem Liepelt's post-publication corrections and suggestions.

 This post wouldn't be possible without the heroic work of a vibrant research community and GHC implementers.
 They are too many to name exhaustively, but the